GhanaNLP/GhanaLLM/README.md

 1. **Create a Hugging Face account** and obtain your username and access token

-2. **Select a dataset** from Hugging Face with question and answer columns, then copy the dataset ID eg. theblackcat102/alexa-qa is the id for the dataset at this link - https://huggingface.co/datasets/theblackcat102/alexa-qa
+2. **Select a dataset** from Hugging Face with question and answer columns, then copy the dataset ID e.g. the ID for [this dataset](https://huggingface.co/datasets/theblackcat102/alexa-qa) is `theblackcat102/alexa-qa`.

 3. **Prepare your dataset** using our data preparation notebook: